 Channel messages are in conflict.
 We’ve all been there.
 PR is focused on communicating a product’s “higher-order” benefits while, simultaneously, direct-marketing promotes deep price discounts.
 While these types of messages can coexist, if not carefully aligned, they can end up fighting with one another.

 Communications guidelines are absent, or inadequate.
 Even in a smaller company, visual and content quality standards are critical.
 In a Harvard Business Review post, strategist Georgia Everse recommends “brand standards that give ‘rules to create by’” for those tasked with content creation and that set a very high bar for quality of creative content.

 The plan is a secret.
-Some companies keep the communications plan private among a few senior managers.
+Some companies keep the strategic communications plan private among a few senior managers.
 Why?
 It’s not a secret.
 More importantly, many employees have customer contact, and virtually everyone talks about the organization with others.
 A brand message framework is useful for everyone, particularly because informal conversations will almost always fill gaps created by inadequate brand communication within the company.

 The team is lost in the tactics.
 Though guidelines should be shared, the actual execution of communications tactics needs to be owned by an experienced team.
 But in the heat of media relations battles or email marketing campaigns, we often overfocus on execution.
-Someone once said to me that the difference between a strategic plan and a tactical one is that the former focuses on delivered results, while the latter on delivered change.
+Someone once said to me that the difference between a strategic communications plan and a tactical one is that the former focuses on delivered results, while the latter on delivered change.